 Since 2011, ACPEWA has supported supervisory trainees and CPE students to achieve professional certification of learning outcomes and accreditation of supervisory qualifications.
 In particular:

-Dianne Bertolino granted Acting Level II supervisory status
+Dianne Bertolino accredited as a Level I CPE Supervisor and granted acting Level II supervisory status

 Patricia Kelly accredited as a Level I Supervisor